dorisanyahui/dorisanyahui.github.io/_notes/2025-spring-notes-1.md

 location: "Alberta, Canada"
 ---

-This is a notes of a learning experience.
-You can use markdown like any other post.
+Here's a simple explanation of the types of hypervisors

-They type of hypervisor
+## The types of hypervisor
-Types of Hypervisors

 A hypervisor is software that allows you to create and run virtual machines (VMs).
 There are two main types:

-1. Type 1 Hypervisor (also called Bare-metal Hypervisor) It runs directly on the physical hardware (not on top of an operating system).
+### 1. Type 1 Hypervisor (also called Bare-metal Hypervisor)
+It runs directly on the physical hardware (not on top of an operating system).

 It's like the main controller of the computer.